Baabaa Aab Daad (Father Gave Water) (2020)

 The Jasmine Scented Ones is a particularly good example.
 This series of works uses the pixellated shapes from Father Gave Water to screenprint Persian characters and words this time taken from a Hafez poem and exploits the play of light through superimposed sheets of Japanese Rayon Lens paper and across 3D resin prints to embody the tension in the poem’s wordplay with the verbs to sit and to settle.
 For touch that would see and sight that would touch, Adili offers highly expressive works.

-Many thanks to Golnar Adili and friend from Books On Books — or Ketab bar Ketab (کتاب برکتاب) as they translate it — for assistance with the crash course in Persian characters.
+Many thanks from Books On Books — or Ketab bar Ketab (کتاب برکتاب) — to Golnar Adili and friend for assistance with the crash course in Persian characters.
 Any errors rest with Books On Books.

 Further Reading